FREQUENTLY ASKED QUESTIONS

 - Is there a way to certify all accounts on an effort statement without having to check each of the "certify" checkboxes?

 Yes.
-The "All/None" text located in the lower right hand corner of the effort statement acts as a toggle to check or uncheck the boxes on all of the lines on the statement.
+The check box located in the lower right hand corner of the effort statement on the line labeled “Grand Total” acts as a toggle to check or uncheck the boxes on all of the lines on the statement.